 Provision of Registry Tool Kits; License.

 Distribution of Registry Tool Kits.
-Promptly after the Effective Date, Registry Operator shall make available to Registrar a copy (or hyperlink to a copy which can be downloaded) of the Registry Tool Kits, which shall provide sufficient technical specifications to allow Registrar to develop its system to interface with the Registry System and employ its features that are available to registrars to register second-level domain names through the Registry System for the Registry TLD and to allow Registrar to develop its system to interface with the Verification Services system via the Registry Verification Agent's API.
+Promptly after the Effective Date, Registry Operator shall make available to Registrar a copy (or hyperlink to a copy which can be downloaded) of the Registry Tool Kits, which shall provide sufficient technical specifications to allow Registrar to develop its system to interface with the Registry System and employ its features that are available to allow Registrar to register domain names through the Registry System for the Registry TLD and develop its system to interface with the Verification Services system.
 If Registry Operator elects to modify or upgrade the APIs and/or Supported Protocol included in the Registry Tool Kits, Registry Operator shall provide Registrar with written notice to the required implementation of such modifications or upgrades by Registrar, and shall provide updated software as set forth in Section 2.4 and documentation to the Supported Protocol to Registrar promptly as such updates become available.

 License.

 Term.
 Subject to the terms and conditions of this Agreement, Registry Operator hereby grants Registrar and Registrar accepts a non-exclusive, royalty-free, non-transferable, worldwide limited license to use solely during the Term and solely for purposes of this Agreement, the Licensed Product, as well as updates and redesigns thereof, to provide domain name registration services in the Registry TLD only and for no other purpose.
-The Licensed Product, as well as updates and redesigns thereof, will enable Registrar to register domain names in the Registry TLD the data elements consisting of the Registered Name, the IP addresses of name servers, the identity of the registering registrar, and other data required or permitted by technical specification of the Registry System as made available to Registrar by Registry Operator, on behalf of its Registered Name Holders, from time-to-time, for propagation of and the provision of authorized access to the TLD zone files or as otherwise required or permitted by Registry Operator's Registry Agreement with ICANN concerning the operation of the Registry TLD, as may be amended from time-to-time.
+The Licensed Product, as well as updates and redesigns thereof, will enable Registrar to register domain names in the Registry TLD the data elements consisting of the Registered Name, the IP addresses of name servers, the identity of the registering registrar, and other data required or permitted by technical specification of the Registry System as made available to Registrar by Registry Operator, on behalf of its Registered Name Holders, from time-to-time, for propagation of and the provision of authorized access to the Registry TLD zone files or as otherwise required or permitted by Registry Operator's Registry Agreement with ICANN concerning the operation of the Registry TLD, as may be amended from time-to-time.

 Limitations on Use.
 Notwithstanding any other provisions in this Agreement, except with the written consent of Registry Operator, Registrar shall not: (i) sublicense the Licensed Product or otherwise permit any use of the Licensed Product by or for the benefit of any third party, (ii) publish, distribute or permit disclosure of the Licensed Product other than to employees, contractors, and agents of Registrar for use in Registrar's domain name registration business, (iii) decompile, reverse engineer, copy or re-engineer the Licensed Product for any unauthorized purpose, (iv) use or permit use of the Licensed Product in violation of any federal, state or local rule, regulation or law, or for any unlawful purpose, or (v) create modifications, improvements, translations, or other derivative works using or incorporating elements of the Licensed Product.
 Registrar agrees to employ the necessary measures to prevent its access to the Registry System granted hereunder from being used to (i) allow, enable, or otherwise support the transmission by e-mail, telephone, or facsimile of mass unsolicited, commercial advertising or solicitations to entities other than Registrar's customers; or (ii) enable high volume, automated, electronic processes that send queries or data to the systems of Registry or any ICANN-accredited registrar, except as reasonably necessary to register domain names or modify existing registrations.
 This license may not be assigned or sublicensed by Registrar to any third party.